 Peter Fallon has been founder and publisher of The Gallery Press since 1970 during which time he has edited more than five hundred books of poems and plays by Irish writers.
 He is the Press’s principle designer and works intimately with the authors on their manuscripts, often representing them or their Estates as an agent.

-A prize-winning poet, he serves on the Board of the Tyrone Guthrie Centre at Annaghmakerrig for ten years, during which, as Chair, he oversaw significant changes and developments.
+A prize-winning poet, he served on the Board of the Tyrone Guthrie Centre at Annaghmakerrig for ten years, during which, as Chair, he oversaw significant changes and developments.
 He serves on the Board of Poetry Ireland, The Brian Friel Trust and the Kells Type Trust.
 A member of Aosdána, he is also an Honorary Member of the RHA.
 He has held Visiting Chairs at American Universities: Boston College, Villanova University.

 Jean Fallon joined The Gallery Press in 1980.
 An Arts graduate of Trinity College Dublin and Library Studies graduate of University College Dublin she is involved in multiple aspects of book production as well as marketing, author event appearances, royalties and general administration at the Press.

 The Gallery Press DAC complies with the Code of Corporate Governance (Type B Organisation), with the Charities Institute Ireland Fundraising Codes of Good Practice and with financial regulations SORP FRS 102 with the most recent accounts (2016) available here.
-It complies with the highest standards of data protection legislation and recommendations, and with best practice as applies to small not-for-profit arts organisations.
-In addition The Gallery Press DAC is committed to good governance (principles of good governance) and complies with all regulatory requirements in accordance with its governing document memorandum and articles of association
+It complies with the highest standards of data protection (GDPR) regulations.
+In addition The Gallery Press DAC is committed to good governance (principles of good governance) and complies with all regulatory requirements in accordance with its governing document memorandum and articles of association.